gfassero/HIERO/lexicon.md

 When Hebrew uses a single root to refer to a person, identifying the gender by a suffix, but English uses different roots to differentiate gender, the lexicon sometimes allows an exception from the requirement for root coherence.
 The words must still be root unique.
 The following is a complete list of these exceptions.
 - Root *'ach*/*'achowt*: *brother*, *sister*
 - Root *'almah*/*'elem*: *girl*, *boy*
+- Root *melek*/*malkah*: *king*, *queen*

-These words are excused because the words “brother” and “sister” and the words “girl” and “boy” are so closely related in English.
-These roots are still root unique, meaning that no other Hebrew word is translated “brother,” “sister,” “girl,” or “boy.”
-Details are in the lexicon.
+These words are excused because the masculine and feminine words in each pair are so closely related in English that we think of them as related.
+These roots are still root unique, meaning that no other Hebrew word is translated “brother,” “sister,” etc. Details are in the lexicon.